-Part of: Poetry Translation Workshops Summer Season Translate Arabic poet Amjad Nasser with Atef Alshaer
+Part of: Poetry Translation Workshops Summer Season SOLD OUT Translate Arabic poet Amjad Nasser with Atef Alshaer

 The Poetry Translation Centre

 This workshop is sold out.
 Our upcoming workshop translating Arabic poet Amjad Nasser with Atef Alshaer is now fully booked.
 We are starting a waiting list so if you are still interested in coming to this session please get in touch by sending an email to firstname.lastname@example.org.

 Amjad Nasser is a pioneer amongst young poets of his generation who embraced the Arabic prose poem form in his second collection.
 He is is an important voice in Arab literature known for his work for the daily newspaper Al-Quds Al-Arabi, and his novel Land of No Rain (2013).